pablodecm/phd_thesis/src/103_chapter_3.md

 \epsilon^{\mathcal{C}_i}_j (\boldsymbol{\theta}_Q)}
 $$ {#eq:relative_var_eff}
-because the integral of the product of functions is not product of integrals, unless is the volume of the selected region $C$ is infinitesimally small - an irrelevant case as it would correspond to null efficiencies.
+because the integral of the product of functions is not product of integrals, unless the volume of the selected region $C$ is infinitesimally small - an irrelevant case as it would correspond to null efficiencies.
 This effect also applies if additive variations are considered and can be more